-With the addition of this rule the result follows very easily from the fact that if a formula of the special form under consideration is consistent is also true [zutreffend] under the contentful interpretation49.
+$\|^{216}$ With the addition of this rule the result follows very easily from the fact that if a formula of the special form under consideration is consistent, then it is also true under the contentful interpretation.50

-The method by which Hilbert enforces, so to speak, the positive solution of the completeness problem (for the special case that he considers) means a deviation [bedeutet ein Abgehen] from the previous program of proof theory.
-In fact, the requirement for a complete [restlos] formalization of the rules of inference [Schlüsse] is abandoned by the introduction of the additional inference rule.
+The method by which Hilbert enforces, so to speak, the positive solution of the completeness problem (for the special case that he considers) means a deviation from the previous program of proof theory.
+In fact, the requirement for a complete formalization of the rules of inference is abandoned by the introduction of the additional inference rule.

 One does not have to regard this step as final.
-But one will consider [ins Auge fassen] the possibility of extending the hitherto methodological framework of the metamathematical considerations in the light of the difficulties that have come up with the problem of consistency.
+But in light of the difficulties that have arisen with the problem of consistency, one will have to consider the possibility of widening the previous methodical framework of the metamathematical considerations.